Your cart

 • Price (king, typical street): approximately £650–£850

-• Pressure Relief: limited for lighter bodies, better for heavier back sleepers
+• Pressure Relief: limited for side sleeping—best for back sleepers

 Review Score